Available Boxers

 Now

-I hope you are a morning person because I have an internal alarm clock!
-Yep, I have my foster mom trained to feed me at 8:00 a.m. sharp and dinner at 5:00 pm.
-I am a healthy eater, not picky at all.
-I love treats too but my foster mom says because of a couple of missing teeth, I have a habit of swallowing big things whole so she says small treats are the key to happiness.
-She breaks up the bacon and sweet potato treats so I don't choke.
+I hope you're a morning person because I have an internal alarm clock!
+I've trained my foster mom to feed me at 8:00 a.m. sharp and dinner at 5:00 p.m.
+I'm a healthy eater, not picky at all.
+I love treats, but because I'm missing a couple of teeth, I tend to swallow big pieces whole, so my foster mom breaks up my bacon and sweet potato treats for me.

-I am a very smart boy but have not had much formal training.
-My foster mom has got "sit" about down with proper treat motivation.
-I learn pretty easy.
+I'm a smart boy but haven't had much formal training.
+My foster mom is working on "sit," and I'm getting the hang of it with proper treat motivation.
+I learn pretty easily.

-As far as toys and treats, my favorite treat at this time is a Kong filled with peanut butter.
-I can lick it and lick it.
-I picked up a stuffed toy but Bucky took it from me.
-It was my first toy since I have been with my foster parents (about six weeks) so I probably will like them as I get more settled in my forever home.
+As for toys and treats, my favorite thing right now is a Kong filled with peanut butter—I could lick it forever!
+I picked up a stuffed toy once, but the other dog took it from me.
+It was my first toy since coming to my foster home (about six weeks ago), so I think I'll enjoy them more as I settle into my forever home.

-I'm just a low key kind of guy, looking for a family doesn't mind having a shadow!
-If I sound like the perfect match for your family and you are already approved, please email the adoption coordinator and let her know you would be interested in meeting me!
-Not approved already and live in the metro Atlanta area, please submit an application on our website!
+I'm a laid-back guy looking for a family who doesn't mind having a shadow!
+If I sound like the perfect match for your family and you're already approved, please email the adoption coordinator to set up a meeting.
+If you're not yet approved and live in the metro Atlanta area, please submit an application on our website!

 Polka